wendykan/techparent/content/post/2022-01-17-switching-jobs.md

 Why, you ask?
 I'll try to be brief as this wasn't the main focus of my post.

 ### The first switch
 My first switch was mostly because I wasn't learning and growing in the direction I wanted to be in.
 I was comfortable with the team, loved the people, and generally built a team/environment where I was steadily making progress on.
-But I felt like I wasn't focusing on doing machine learning production work which I really wanted to do.
-So I switched to a different part of the company and I learned a lot of hands on technical details.
+But I felt like I wasn't focusing on doing ML production work which I really wanted to do.
+So I switched to a different part of the company where I could learn more hands on technical things on very large systems (which I did).

 ### The second switch
 This switch was mainly due to my own struggling with not feeling aligned with leadership/team, having a favorite manager leave the group, and overall anxiety/impostor syndrome due to those reasons.
 I became increasinly unhappy and started interviewing at places, but eventually joined the previous manager's new group.